 through the website it suddenly occurred to me that there wasn't a

 recipe containing both chocolate and mint.
 I decided the perfect

 dessert to feature these ingredients was a three layer square,

 really a Nanaimo Bar, only peppermint flavored

-perfect combination of a shortbread crust topped with a chewy and gooey
+combines a buttery crisp shortbread crust with a sweet and gooey